-Many others have noted the inadequacies of MSA definitions for various research questions and have used geographical techniques to improve upon these boundaries.
-For example, Duranton and Turner (2007) use buffers around 1976 settlements within MSA boundaries to get more meaningful MSA definitions for their analysis of urban growth and transportation.
+ous research questions and have used geographical techniques to improve on these boundaries.
+For example, Duranton and Turner (2008) use buffers around 1976 settlements within MSA boundaries to obtain more meaningful MSA definitions for their analysis of urban growth and transportation.
 Others have used rich geographic data to determine the location of employment subcenters.
-(See Anas, Arnott, and Small (1998) and McMillen and McDonald (1998).)
-In principal, rather than fix squares like we do, it might be possible to draw some kind of optimal city boundaries, to let the land margin back in.
-We view this as a fruitful, complementary approach.
+(See Anas, Arnott, and Small [1998] and McMillen and McDonald [1998].)
+In principle, rather than fix squares like we do, it might be possible to draw some kind of optimal city boundaries to let the land margin back in.
+We view this approach as fruitful and complementary.
 But once the economists take the job of drawing the metropolitan boundaries away from the bureaucrats, we need to worry about the mistakes the economists might make.
 For this reason, we think it is useful to nail down what happens when we completely eliminate the land margin across locations, as we do here.

-While the focus of our work is the size distribution and Zipf's Law, our work also makes a broader point that research in urban economics should not be constrained by standard geographic units handed to us by statistical agencies.
+While the focus of our work is the size distribution and Zipf's law, our work also makes a broader point that research in urban economics should not be constrained by standard geographic units handed to us by statistical agencies.
 The Census releases population data at an extremely high level of geographic precision-the block level (which in urban areas is a city block or an apartment building)-so there is great flexibility in choosing boundaries.
-Moreover, such analysis is facilitated by advances in GIS software.
+Moreover, such analysis is facilitated by advances in geographic information system software.
 We therefore have great flexibility in defining the boundaries to be whatever we want them to be.
-There are many applications in urban economics where researchers might be well served by defining their own boundaries rather than using the off-the-shelf boundaries.
+In many applications in urban economics, researchers might be well served by defining their own boundaries rather than using the off-the-shelf boundaries.
 The construction of segregation indices is one example.
-Other papers highlighting the flexibility of continuous geographic data include Duranton and Overman (2005) and Burchfield et al (2006).
+Other papers highlighting the flexibility of continuous geographic data include Duranton and Overman (2005) and Burchfield et al. (2006).
+Another related work is the G-Econ database, which contains the worldwide geographic distribution of economic activity (gross domestic product; GDP) on a 1-degree-latitude-by-1-degreelongitude grid (Nordhaus et al. 2006).

-2 Data
+3.2 Data

-We draw a grid of six-by-six mile squares across the map of the continental United States.
-A map is a two dimension projection of the three dimension globe and the square grid may look different on maps using different projection methods.
-We use the USA Contiguous Albers Equal Area Conic projection method which preserves area size: the size of an area on a map is equal to the real size of the area on the globe.5 much cleaner to draw our own grid.
-That way we could cover states that were otherwise left out (e.g. the original thirteen states were not surveyed because there were no federal lands to sell).
-Plus the original survey done with chains and landmarks was sloppy compared to what we can do now on a computer.
-Of course, we have to anchor the grid at some place.
-We show later that shifting the grid up or down or left or right is irrelevant.
-If we make a large enough change in the grid size that can make a difference, but not if we make a small change.
-We talk about this in Section 7.
+We draw a grid of six-by-six-mile squares across the map of the continental United States.
+A map is a two-dimensional projection of the threedimensional globe, and the square grid may look different on maps using different projection methods.
+We use the USA Contiguous Albers Equal Area Conic projection method, which preserves area size: the size of an area on a map is equal to the real size of the area on the globe.